-It's all too tempting to slob around in pyjamas all day without having a shower or getting dressed, but this will only leave you feeling lethargic and lazy.
+It's all too tempting to slob around in pyjamas all day without having a shower or getting dressed, but this will only leave you feeling sluggish and lazy.
 Make sure you have a hot shower and wear some nice clothes.
-Dress like you're going to work and you'll feel professional and ready for anything.
+Dress like you're going to work, and you'll feel professional and ready for anything.

 Have a good breakfast before you start

 Don't be tempted to roll out of bed and go straight to your desk before you've had something to eat and drink.
 You should also avoid checking emails or tweets before munching through your usual bowl of cornflakes.
 Start the morning by eating breakfast and gaining the energy you'll need to have a productive day.